Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Introduction

-Although a variety of approaches \cite{Ng2000,Qiao2011,Levine2011,Krishnamurthy2010,Ramachandran2007} have been proposed for solving the IRL problem, almost all of them are based on the assumption that no other adaptive agents exist in the environment.
-Attempting to jointly consider the decision making processes of interacting rational agents can significantly complicate models, but leads to more insightful models of multi-agent systems.
-This is the motivation for Littman to propose the \emph{Multi-agent Reinforcement Learning} (MRL) problem \cite{Littman1994}.
-Conceptually, RL is a simplified or approximate version of MRL in the sense that the former treats other agents in the system as part of the environment, ignoring the difference between responsive agents and passive environment.
-Littman makes use of a Markov or stochastic game \cite{Owen1968}, which involves game theory, to deal with the multi-agent learning problem.
-However, only the special case of \emph{two-player zero-sum games}, in which one agent's gain is always the other's loss, is considered.
+One shortcoming of IRL that is particularly relevant to games is that it assumes no other adaptive agents exist in the environment.
+However, many games are multi-agent, mutually influential systems.
+To jointly consider the decision making processes of interacting rational agents requires different models and techniques.
+In the forward direction, \emph{multi-agent reinforcement learning} (MRL), proposed by Littman \cite{Littman1994}, extends RL to a multi-agent framework.
+Littman makes use of stochastic games (see, e.g., \cite{Owen1968}) to model MRL, limiting consideration to the special case of \emph{two-player zero-sum games}, in which one agent's gain is always the other's loss, and applies this algorithm in a simple grid-world soccer game.
 Hu and Wellman \cite{Hu1998} extend Littman's work, proposing a \emph{two-player general-sum} stochastic game framework for the MRL problem.
-They point out that the concept of optimality loses its meaning in MRL problems since any agent's payoff depends on others' choices of actions, and as a result adopt as a solution concept the \emph{Nash equilibrium}, in which each agent's choice is the best response to other agents' choices.
+They point out that the concept of optimality loses its meaning in MRL problems since any agent's payoff depends on the action choices of others.
+Consequently, they adopt as a solution concept the \emph{Nash equilibrium}, in which each agent's choice is the best response to other agents' choices.
+Later MRL work has focused on the development of solution concepts and methods, in competing games as well as cooperative games, including \cite{Abdallah2008,Ghavamzadeh2006,Patek2007,Zhao2008}.
+Representative applications include traffic control \cite{Bazzan2009} and robotics \cite{Duan2012}.

-Later MRL work has focused on the development of solution concepts and methods.
-For example, in \cite{Abdallah2008} a weak condition where an agent can neither observe other agents' actions or rewards, nor knows the underlying game or the corresponding Nash equilibrium a priori is considered and a new MRL algorithm called the Weighted Policy Learner (WPL) is proposed.
-Multi-agent learning in complex large distributed systems is also touched in \cite{Kash2011}, where it is noted that, although sophisticated multi-agent learning algorithms generally do not scale, it is possible to find restricted classes of games where simple efficient algorithms converge.
-Solution concepts for distributed, multi-agent planning problems that involve coordination games under weak information exchange models have been considered in \cite{Patek2007,Zhao2008}.